blackbunt/dotfiles/inventory/host_vars/README.md

 # ============================================================================

 # 1. Get your hostname:
-#    $ hostname
+#    $ uname -n
-#    bernie-laptop
+#    user-laptop

 # 2. Create your host file:
-#    $ cp laptop.yml.example bernie-laptop.yml
+#    $ cp laptop.yml.example user-laptop.yml

 # 3. Customize it:
-#    Edit bernie-laptop.yml with your specific settings
+#    Edit user-laptop.yml with your specific settings

 # 4. Run dotfiles:
-#    The script automatically loads: bernie-laptop.yml → laptop.yml → all.yml
+#    The script automatically loads: user-laptop.yml → laptop.yml → all.yml

 # ============================================================================
 # What to configure: